m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 - Improved network performance due to reduced delay.

 - Incentives.
-Critical players in today’s Internet ecosystem often “incentivize” other networks to connect at IXPs.
+Critical players in today's Internet ecosystem often “incentivize” other networks to connect at IXPs.
 For example, a big content provider may require another network to be present at a specific IXP(s) in order to peer with them.

 ### Services that IXPs provide

 ![](https://assets.omscs.io/notes/0100.png)

-1. **Public peering:** The most well-known use of IXPs is public peering service - in which two networks use the IXP’s network infrastructure to establish a connection to exchange traffic based on their bilateral relations and traffic requirements.
+1. **Public peering:** The most well-known use of IXPs is public peering service - in which two networks use the IXP's network infrastructure to establish a connection to exchange traffic based on their bilateral relations and traffic requirements.
 The costs required to set up this connection are - one-time cost for establishing the connection, monthly charge for using the chosen IXP port (those with higher speeds are more expensive) and perhaps an annual fee of membership in the entity owning and operating the IXP.
 However, the IXPs do not usually charge based on the amount of exchanged volume.
 They also do not usually interfere with bilateral relations between the participants unless there is a violation of the GTC.
 Even with the set-up costs, IXPs are usually cheaper than other conventional methods of exchanging traffic (such as relying on third parties which charge based on the volume of exchanged traffic).
 IXP participants also often experience better network performance and QoS because of reduced delays and routing efficiencies.
 In addition, many companies that are major players in the Internet space (such as Google) incentivize other networks to connect at IXPs by making it a requirement to peering with them.

-2. **Private peering:** Most operational IXPs also provide a private peering service (Private Interconnects - PIs) that allow direct traffic exchange between two parties of a PI and don’t use the IXP’s public peering infrastructure.
+2. **Private peering:** Most operational IXPs also provide a private peering service (Private Interconnects - PIs) that allow direct traffic exchange between two parties of a PI and don't use the IXP's public peering infrastructure.
 This is commonly used when the participants want a well-provisioned dedicated link capable of handling high-volume, bidirectional and relatively stable traffic.

-3. **Route servers and Service level agreements:** Many IXPs also include service level agreements (SLAs) and free use of the IXP’s route servers for participants.
+3. **Route servers and Service level agreements:** Many IXPs also include service level agreements (SLAs) and free use of the IXP's route servers for participants.
 This allows participants to arrange instant peering with a large number of co-located participant networks using essentially a single agreement/BGP session.

 4. **Remote peering through resellers:** Another popular service is IXP reseller/partner programs.
 This allows third parties to resell IXP ports wherever they have infrastructure connected to the IXP.
-These third parties are allowed to offer the IXP’s service remotely, which allows networks that have little traffic to also use the IXP.
+These third parties are allowed to offer the IXP's service remotely, which allows networks that have little traffic to also use the IXP.
 This also enables remote peering - networks in distant geographic areas can use the IXP.

 5. **Mobile peering:** Some IXPs also provide support for mobile peering - a scalable solution for interconnection of mobile GPRS/3G networks.

 6. **DDoS blackholing:** A few IXPs provide support for customer-triggered blackholing, which allows users to alleviate the effects of DDoS attacks against their network.

-7. **Free value-added services:** In the interest of ‘good of the Internet’, a few IXPs such as Scandinavian IXP Netnod offer free value-added services like Internet Routing Registry (IRR), consumer broadband speed tests9, DNS root name servers, country-code top-level domain (ccTLD) nameservers, as well as distribution of the official local time through NTP.
+7. **Free value-added services:** In the interest of ‘good of the Internet', a few IXPs such as Scandinavian IXP Netnod offer free value-added services like Internet Routing Registry (IRR), consumer broadband speed tests9, DNS root name servers, country-code top-level domain (ccTLD) nameservers, as well as distribution of the official local time through NTP.

 ## Peering at IXPs: How Does a Route Server Work?